 ‘After A Fashion’ was a blistering sonic salvo that crossed the best of JAPAN’s rhythmical art muzak with ULTRAVOX’s ‘The Thin Wall’.
 However, it stalled at No39 in the UK singles charts and sadly, there was to be no album.
 But Karn later played on Ure’s ‘Remembrance Day’ in 1988 and Ure briefly joined JBK, the band formally known as JAPAN sans David Sylvian for an aborted project in 1992 that resulted in two songs ‘Cry’ and ‘Get A Life’.
 Sadly Karn passed away in 2011 after losing his battle against cancer.

-Available on the MIDGE URE album ‘The Works’ via Music Club Deluxe
+Available on the MIDGE URE album ‘No Regrets’ via Music Club Deluxe

 SHARPE & NUMAN Change Your Mind (1985)

-Very much seen as the odd couple, the duo’s promotional photos captured the ultimate clash of images; the curly haired jazz funk aficionado with The Iceman!
-Bill Sharpe was the pianist with jazz fusion group SHAKATAK.
+Very much seen as the odd couple, the duo’s promotional photos captured the curly haired jazz funk aficionado with The Iceman!
+Bill Sharpe was pianist with jazz fusion group SHAKATAK.
 Together with their drummer Roger Odell, they had written a piece of computerised electrofunk that needed a vocal.
-The recording session was engineered by Nick Smith who had also been working with GARY NUMAN.
-He made the suggestion that the former Mr Webb would be ideally suited to the futuristic backing.
+Engineered by Nick Smith who had also been working with GARY NUMAN, he suggested that the former Mr Webb would be ideally suited to the futuristic backing.
 ‘Change Your Mind’ reached No17 in the UK.

 Available on the SHARPE & NUMAN album ‘Automatic’ via Cherry Pop